ncatlab/nlab-content/pages/3/4/3/7/17343/content.md

      \,.
    $$

-1. For every cofibrant object $d\in \mathcal{C}$, the "derived adjunction unit", hence the composite
+1. For every cofibrant object $d\in \mathcal{D}$, the "derived adjunction unit", hence the composite

    $$
      d